datalad/datalad/paper.md

 By streamlining procedures to consume, publish, and update data, as well as providing means to handle data of any size or type and link them as precisely versioned, lightweight dependencies, DataLad aims to make data management as easy as managing code.
 By capturing complete and actionable process provenance of data transformations, and enabling automatic re-computation based on this provenance, DataLad also helps to make science more reproducible and FAIR [@FAIR2016].
 With a Python API and command-line interface, an infrastructure for software extensions, and complete independence from centralized services but development towards maximum interoperability with existing tools and services, the DataLad project ([datalad.org](http://datalad.org)) delivers a completely open, pioneering platform for flexible decentralized research data management (dRDM) [@Hanke_2021].
+In order to maximize its utility and target audience, DataLad is available for all major operating systems, and can be integrated into established workflows and environments with minimal adjustments.

 # Statement of Need